-Chrit Longmaid is the founding principal of reDefining Efficiency, a management consultancy specializing in reducing operating costs and maximizing operational efficiency for small business. reDefining Efficiency was originally conceived to compliment reDefining Facilities, a consultancy specializing in sustainable facilities management.
+Chrit Longmaid is the founding principal of reDefining Efficiency, a cost control consultancy specializing in reducing operating costs and maximizing operational efficiency for small business. reDefining Efficiency was originally conceived to compliment reDefining Facilities, a consultancy specializing in sustainable facilities management.
 The catalyst that brought about reDefining Efficiency was an exciting project with the Santa Rosa Chamber of Commerce.

 He also played a defining role as Nelson’s move coordinator, space planner and design strategist.
-From start to finish, he was responsible for the architectural design, space planning, furniture selection, IT/telecom configuration, office equipment and signage design for ten new branch offices.
+From start to finish, he was responsible for the architectural design, space planning, furniture selection, IT/telecom configuration, office equipment, signage and branding design for ten new branch offices.
 He standardized the furniture as well as the finishes to unify Nelson’s brand identity and eliminate unnecessary furniture expenses in the future.
 In addition to several large scale IT deployments, Chrit’s experience relocating branches under strict deadlines and tight budgets gave him extensive project management experience that has proved invaluable to customers in need of end-to-end solutions.

 Since Nelson, he has focused on three areas of expertise, namely financial analysis, operational efficiency, and building performance measures.
 While attending the Leadership Institute for Ecology and the Economy in 2007/2008, he recognized how best practices aligned with good business management: by maximizing efficiency, eliminating waste, and improving employee wellbeing, productivity and profits invariably increased.